 200 x 1400mm recycled screen mesh, wire

 The love of the raw material always informs my work.
-This piece is all about
+Made from screen mesh, this piece is all about

-I enjoy the cast shadows, which reveal an unexpected form, appearing more voluminous, softer and more delicate than the stiff wire the piece is actually made from.
+The cast shadows reveal an unexpected form, appearing more voluminous, softer and more delicate than the stiff wire the piece is actually made from.

 Home is Where the Hearth Is

 After a visit to Collingwood, (NZ), I was deeply affected by a photograph of the town, taken after the devastating fire of 1904.
 It depicted the remains of burnt down houses, with streets, left defined only by the remaining blackened, brick chimney stacks.

 As an artist and migrant, I’m interested in the things that bind people to places, things that only seem to exist to remind us of our past, people and places we love.